DeceFL: A Principled Decentralized Federated Learning Framework: The proposed decentralized federated learning framework

-\begin{remark} In \cite{li2019convergence}, the authors studied the convergence of FedAvg and established the convergence rate $O(1/T)$ for strongly convex and smooth problems, where $T$ is the number of SGDs.
-According to this theorem, under the same assumption of the objective function, the proposed algorithm DeFed achieves the same convergence rate as FedAvg. \end{remark} \begin{remark} In addition, it is worth noting that the proposed algorithm also has some advantages in privacy protection.
-As we mentioned, the DeFed communicates in a decentralized framework, and the model is exchanged between clients instead of gradient or training data samples, which has been proved to be effective in reducing the risk of privacy leakage \cite{2017arXiv170508435B}. \end{remark}
+In \cite{li2019convergence}, the authors studied the convergence of FedAvg and established the convergence rate $O(1/T)$ (where T is the number of iterations in gradient descent) for strongly convex and smooth problems.
+Theorem~\ref{Th:DGD_FL_adaptive} guarantees the convergence of the proposed DeceFL algorithm under time-invariant connected communication topologies with the same convergence rate.
+In the Supplementary Information, it has been further demonstrated that the proposed DeceFL converges even for time-varying topologies, in which case the underlying topology does not need to be connected for all iterations.